harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/8-ccm-dashboards-and-access-control/access-control/manage-access-control-perspective-folders.md

       ![](./static/manage-role-bindings.png)

 In Harness, the **Perspectives** page shows only the folders that the user has been granted access to.
-This means that the user will not be able to see or interact with any folders that they do not have permission to access.
+This means that the user cannot see or interact with any folders that they do not have permission to access.

 When it comes to creating Budgets for Perspectives, a user can only do so within the folders that they have been granted access to.

 A user with restrictions to folders does not have permission to create new folders.
-This means that the user will only be able to work within the existing folder structure that has been set up for them by an administrator.
+This means that the user can work only within the existing folder structure that has been set up for them by an administrator.